isaacnmm/pestpolicy-hugo2XX/content/posts/does-baking-soda-kill-fleas/index.md

 ##  Conclusion

-There are many [natural and inexpensive ways to kill fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/) when you find them lodging in your home.
+There are many [natural and inexpensive ways to kill fleas](https://pestpolicy.com/does-apple-cider-vinegar-kill-fleas/)when you find them lodging in your home.
 Also, other natural methods include diatomaceous earth for fleas.
 One of these ways is using a baking soda and salt mixture, which is very effective at targeting fleas within carpets and furnishings.